Coppertone Sunscreen Settlement Granted Final Approval

 Case Name(s) & No.: Prescott, et al. v.
 Bayer Healthcare Pharmaceuticals, Inc., et al.; Case No.: 5:20-cv-00102

 Jurisdiction: United States District Court for the Northern District of California

 Allegation(s): Bayer Healthcare Pharmaceuticals, Inc. misrepresented some of its sunscreen products as chemical-free, though they contained synthetic materials on its ingredients.

 What are your thoughts on this piece?
 Please send us a message by clicking the ‘Contact Us’ button below!
 We’d love to hear back from you.

-Suggested Article: Blue Lizard Sunscreen Class Lawsuit 2021.
+Suggested Article: Blue Lizard Lawsuit.